-The Center for Family Resilience (CFR) is an initiative of Oklahoma State University's Department of Human Development and Family Science, College of Education and Human Sciences, Cooperative Extension Services and the OSU-Tulsa campus.
+The Center for Family Resilience (CFR) is an initiative of Oklahoma State University's Department of Human Development and Family Science, College of Education and Human Sciences, and the OSU-Tulsa campus.
 The vision of the CFR is that every family be fully equipped to support members in achieving their full personal and social potential.

-Located on the Tulsa Campus, the mission of the CFR is to build family resilience in Tulsa, Oklahoma, and across the nation through innovative research on everyday issues affecting families, and by translating research results into effective programmatic or policy solutions.
+Located on the Tulsa Campus, the mission of the CFR is to build family resilience in Oklahoma and beyond through innovative research on everyday issues affecting families, and by translating research results into effective programmatic or policy solutions.
 The CFR's mission is implemented through three main programs.
 The community engagement program builds bridges among community agencies, family and social service providers and CFR affiliate researchers.
 The research program coordinates the activities of affiliate researchers to create knowledge of individual and family resilience and the factors shaping resilience.
 The translation and education program emphasizes dissemination of acquired knowledge and the transfer of that knowledge to everyday professional practice.

-The Center for Hospitality and Tourism Research
+Center for Hospitality and Tourism Research

-Hailin Qu, PhD-Regents Professor, William E. Davis Distinguished Chair and Director, The OSU Center for Hospitality and Tourism Research
+Brijesh Thapa, PhD-Professor & Head, William E. Davis Distinguished Chair, Center for Hospitality and Tourism Research

 The OSU Center for Hospitality and Tourism Research (CHTR) in the School of Hospitality and Tourism Management is dedicated to hospitality and tourism research and supports all areas of inquiry that directly and indirectly affect hospitality and tourism operations and management.
 The Center links cutting-edge research with the critical needs and demands of the global hospitality and tourism industry.
 Through collaborative efforts between the university, the Oklahoma Tourism and Recreation Department and hospitality industry, the CHTR supports research, instruction, and extension/outreach activities essential to faculty scholarly development, student learning, industry practice and local community development.
 The CHTR positions the School of Hospitality and Tourism Management as the premier provider of hospitality and tourism research excellence.
-For more information, visit business.okstate.edu/htm/chtr/ (https://business.okstate.edu/htm/chtr/
+For more information, visit https://business.okstate.edu/departments_programs/htm/.